lostoliv/alg/readvection/README.md

 * Step2: `P01 = P00 - (n/3) * V0(P00)`
 * Step3: `P02 = P01 - (n/3) * V0(P01)`

 Your new, more acurate `P0` will be `P02` (last step).
 You will have a similar result for the backward advection with 7 steps of size 0.1.
-For each step you will have to sample the velocity at the new step­position which will be used for the next step.
+For each step you will have to sample the velocity at the new ­position which will be used for the next step.
 You have to find a good value for the number of steps you want, not too small to give you enough details and not too high to be fast enough.

 The next idea is to try to reduce the noise you will get from the retiming process.
 For this we will simulate motion blur (centered).
 We will specify a shutter speed (`SS`, for example 0.25) and a number of time steps (`nts`, generally 3).
 Without motion blur, you advect each point at time `n` (forward) and `1 - n` (backward).
 Instead of doing 2 advections per point, you will do `nts * 2` advections (i.e. 6 if `nts` is 3).